 Subject teachers provide Learning Support Assistants with information about the content of lessons and with specific requests prior to the beginning of the lesson to be supported.

 Literacy and Numeracy Groups

 Students from Year 7 who have been identified as having weak literacy and numeracy skills are withdrawn into a small group.
 Students work for approximately three hours a week with a dedicated Learning Support Assistant.
 Reading, writing, spelling, grammar and comprehension are all covered using a variety of learning materials.
 The progress of the pupils is carefully monitored and reported to parents and the Senior Leadership Team.

-The Homework Club is run by members of the department and operates in the Learning Resource Centre from Monday to Thursday from 3.10 to 4.00pm.
+The Homework Club is run by members of the department and operates in the Learning Resource Centre on Tuesday, Wednesday and Thursday from 3.10 to 4.00pm.
 Students are encouraged to attend the Homework Club to receive help with homework and to make use of the computers, photocopying, and other available resources.
-Students are offered a drink and biscuits whilst completing homework.

-The Student Support Department runs a reading scheme called Toe by Toe.
-This programme is an individual book-based structured Phonic Reading Programme.
-Mrs Oliver has responsibility for co-ordinating and monitoring the Toe by Toe programme and for correspondence with parents about this programme.
+The Student Support Department runs a number of reading schemes.
+Toe by Toe is an individual book-based structured Phonic Reading Programme.
+Reading Wise and Lexia are ICT based programmes.
+Mrs Oliver has responsibility for co-ordinating and monitoring the reading intervention programme and for correspondence with parents about this programme.
 Work takes place every day for 20 minutes during tutor time, lunchtime or after school.